-Dear Fathom: I want to drive across the U.S. What route should I take?
+Dear Fathom: I want to drive across the United States.
+Which route should I take?

 Great question!
 There's not one right way to get from sea to shining sea, and that's the beauty of the road trip.
 Possibility is the hallmark of America — just don't let all that possibility prevent you from ever shifting into gear.
 Pick a direction, choose a few can't-miss landmarks, and leave the rest to the open road.
 We sketched out a few time-tested routes to help you get started.